 - My practice emphasizes asset sales and purchases, preference and fraudulent transfer prosecution and defense, bankruptcy claims litigation, lender representation, and serving entrepreneurs and small to mid-size businesses.

 - I have also served as an examiner and mediator.

-- I have been peer-selected as a Texas Super Lawyer as published in Texas Monthly every year since 2004 and have been named to The Best Lawyers in America® every year since 2009.
+- I have been peer-selected as a Texas Super Lawyers© as published in Texas Monthly 2003-2023 and have been named to The Best Lawyers in America® 2009-2023.